xxsimoxx/codepotent-update-manager/README.md

 ### Install the Update Manager Plugin

-1. Install the Update Manager plugin according to the <a href="#install-manual" class="codepotent-plugin-directory-interlink">installation instructions</a>.
+1. Install the Update Manager plugin according to the <a href="#install-manual">installation instructions</a>.
 1. Navigate to `Dashboard > Update Manager > Plugins > Add New`  – this is where you will be managing your plugin updates.

 ### Adding the Update Client file to a Plugin